slowjams/Pro-ASP.NET-Core-Identity/zzzOpenIdConnectHandler.md

             });
         }

-        properties.StoreTokens(list);  // <------------------o4.3 save token into AuthenticationProperties.Items which will be part of AuthenticationTicket then serilzed into cookies
+        properties.StoreTokens(list); // <------------! o4.3 save both tokens into AuthenticationProperties.Items which will be part of AuthenticationTicket then serilzed into cookies
     }

     private void WriteNonceCookie(string nonce)